GarrettAlbright/wptrans/README.txt

 The ultimate goal is to get WPTrans to a state where it could be in good conscience submitted to the App Store (as a free app), while developing my iOS skills along the way.

+About the Developer:
+Garrett Albright is an American living in Japan with his Chinese fiancée.